 5. Other resources

-Contact your local council – your local council may have schemes available to you, such as support with energy and water bills, food and essential items.
+- Contact your local council – your local council may have schemes available to you, such as support with energy and water bills, food and essential items.
 Some councils may offer food vouchers during school holidays.

-Entitled To – calculator showing what benefits you might qualify for.
+- Entitled To – calculator showing what benefits you might qualify for.

-We’re here to support you during uncertain times.
+We’re also here to support you during uncertain times.
 If you’re concerned about the impact of the cost of living crisis, or market volatility, our dedicated Cost of living hub contains articles and resources to help you.

-- Consumer price inflation.
-Data Source, ONS, August 2023.
+2 Consumer price inflation.
+Data Source, ONS, September 2024.